I have failed at my blog updates.

 Work is going well so far and I'm feeling pretty good about everything.
 I hadn't done much else up until yesterday, really.
 Sadly, my first weekend was a waste because of a mysterious food poisoning / stomach bug incident.
 Day one I was ridiculously sick and day two was spent recovering.
 Thankfully I haven't developed cabin fever yet but I'm sure it's right around the corner.
 It's not so easy to get off of the mountain when you're lacking a vehicle.

 So, one of the perks with living in an abandoned prison?
 Weird, creepy things happen.
 This place may or may not be haunted.
 I don't even know if I believe in ghosts, but many unexplainable things have been happening as of late.
 One example: there were mysterious footprints in the incubation room this past week.
 Nobody had been in there and the next time it was checked, they were gone.
 Nobody had mopped.
 This makes me feel really great about having to wander over to the incubation room at night in the dark.
 And by really great, I mean I am sufficiently creeped out and keep looking over my shoulder.
 Example two: the interns arrived back from dinner and were attempting to unlock the door but something else locked it whilst doing so.
 They figured it was me but I was in back of the apartment.
 Neat.
-At least the ghost isn't ha
+At least the ghost isn't harmful?
+YET.

-t into Makawao just in time for the 8:11 bus, which was running a few minutes late.
+Yesterday, I decided to finally get out and explore.
+I started my trek down the mountain at 6:30 AM and made it into Makawao just in time for the 8:11 bus, which was running a few minutes late.
 It's about 5 miles and about a 2400 foot elevation change from where I'm living to Makawao.
 Needless to say, I'm a little sore today.
 I tried out my hitchhiking skills on my way back up, though, and ended up walking uphill for only about 2 miles.

-option and ended up saving at least 5 dollars.
+I took the Upcountry Islander bus to Kahului and transferred to the Kihei Islander bus.
+The bus costs a dollar every time you get on or you can get a day pass for 2 dollars.
+I went for the latter option and ended up saving at least 5 dollars.
 Riding the Maui Bus is great for people watching and meeting a lot of interesting people.
 I made a couple of friends yesterday.
 If you follow me on the twitter, you probably saw my commentary tweets.

 A brief geography lesson on Maui: Makawao is in the "Upcountry", i.e. on Haleakala.
 Kahului the main city on the island and it's located in the valley; if (WHEN) you fly here, you will fly into the airport in Kahului.
 Kihei is on the southeastish side of the valley.
 I've added a handy map for you to reference (click to enlarge).

-arch of some snacks.
+I laid on the beach in Kihei for a bit then headed to the busier area in search of some snacks.
 I ended up eating at Fat Boy Burgers near Kalama Park.
 Of course they had a veggie burger amidst all the animal burgers... this is Maui, afterall.
 I opted to get the chipotle-lime sauce with caramelized onions and mozzarella cheese.
 It may or may not have been the best veggie burger I've ever had.
 I also had their sweet potato fries, but I've been spoiled by Pawley's in Columbia, SC and I found them underwhelming.
 I wandered around for a bit more, missed the bus, and wandered around a bit longer.
 It was a nice break from the cold, rainy mountain... and by cold, I mean I currently have six blankets on my bed.
 And, I am surprisingly not too terribly sunburned after applying sunscreen at least three times.
 Soon enough I will look less like a haole and more like a local.

-journey back up the hill, I joined some of the interns at Polli's in Makawao.
+Post-making the journey back up the hill, I joined some of the interns at Polli's in Makawao.
 It's a little Mexican restaurant with lilikoi (passion fruit) margaritas.
 We met some more locals and enjoyed some good food.
 Everybody is generally quite friendly here and most are interested in what we do up on the mountain.
 It was a pretty great day overall.
 One of my favorite parts was walking down the hill and watching the sun rise over the island.

 Today I shall do some domestic things before returning back to work tomorrow.
 I'm hoping that I can stretch out these sore muscles so I can hike around the lava tubes up the hill after it warms up some.
 My work schedule will hopefully be changing quite a bit soon, so I'm going to try to take advantage of my set schedule for the remainder of this week.
 If it ever stops raining after work, I'll start my trail running up the road.
 Hooray for being able to do things outside during the "winter"!